Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 • Wadia – Joyful, kind, and giving.

-• Teddy – Playful and hard-working.
+• Teddy – Playful and a savvy businessman.

-• Kareemeh – Confident, expressive, and fun—the “cool aunt.”
+• Kareemeh – Bold, expressive, fun, the “cool aunt.”

 • Akram – Brilliant, gone too soon at 29, leaving a budding legacy at Johns Hopkins and NASA.

-• Amal – Carefree, joyful, and full of affection.
+• Amal – Carefree, joyful, affectionate.

 Together, my aunts and uncles formed a web of love, protection, and resilience.
-They modeled what it looks like to show up for each other, stay connected across distance, and carry love forward into the next generation.

 1. Honoring Family and Generational Patterns

-The loss of my aunts and uncles illuminated how deeply generational trauma and resilience weave through families.
+The loss of my aunts and uncles illuminated how generational trauma and resilience weave through families.
 Each generation passes down stories, strengths, and sometimes wounds.

 Reflection for You: What family or ancestral patterns do you notice repeating in your life?